Erysichthon of Thessaly: Callimachus

 Erysichthon once took twenty men with him to the sacred grove of Demeter, where he cut down a black poplar tree where tree nymphs gathered around to dance; the tree groaned as he wounded it.
-Demeter, feeling the tree's discomfort at once, flew down at the grove taking a mortal woman's form, where she advised Erysichthon against cutting down the tree, warning him of Demeter's wrath.
-Erysichthon then rudely told her to leave, threatening to strike her down with his axe and saying he needed the tree to build an extension for his house where he could hold feasts.
-Demeter then resumed her divine form, and promised revenge.
-She sent insatiable hunger to him (Limos, here a male deity), and no matter how much he ate and drank, he could never satisfy his hunger or his thirst (inflicted on him by Dionysus, who was just as angry as Demeter was at him).
-Even his parents refused to visit him, and he ended up wasting all his wealth for food, becoming a beggar living off of the crumbs thrown at him by those passing by.
+Demeter, feeling the tree's discomfort at once, flew down to the grove.
+Taking a mortal woman's form, she advised Erysichthon against cutting down the tree, warning him of Demeter's wrath.
+Erysichthon rudely told her to leave, threatening to strike her down with his axe and saying he needed the tree to build an extension for his house where he could hold feasts.
+Returning to her true divine form, Demeter took revenge.
+She sent insatiable hunger to him, and no matter how much he ate and drank, he could never satisfy his hunger or his thirst (the latter condition had been inflicted on him by Dionysus, who was just as angry as Demeter).
+Even his parents refused to visit him, and he ended up wasting all his wealth for food.
+He also sold all of his belongings to gain money to buy food.
+In the end, he becomes a beggar living off the crumbs thrown at him by those passing by.

 Ovid

-Erysichthon once ordered all trees in the sacred grove of Demeter to be cut down.
-One huge oak was covered with votive wreaths, a symbol of every prayer Demeter had granted, and so the men refused to cut it down.
+Erysichthon once ordered all trees in the sacred grove of Ceres (the Roman equivalent of Demeter) to be cut down.
+One huge oak was covered with votive wreaths, a symbol of every prayer Ceres had granted, and so the men refused to cut it down.
 Erysichthon grabbed an axe and cut it down himself, killing a dryad nymph in the process.
 The nymph's dying words were a curse on Erysichthon.

-Demeter responded to the nymph's curse and punished him by entreating Limos (here a female deity), the spirit of unrelenting and insatiable hunger, to place herself in his stomach.
+Ceres responded to the nymph's curse and punished him by entreating Fames, the spirit of unrelenting and insatiable hunger, to place herself in his stomach.
 Food acted like fuel on a fire: The more he ate, the hungrier he got.
 Erysichthon sold all his possessions to buy food, but was still hungry.
-At last he sold his own daughter Mestra into slavery.
+At last, he sold his own daughter Mestra into slavery.
 The latter was freed from slavery by her former lover Poseidon, who gave her the gift of shape-shifting into any creature at will to escape her bonds.
 Erysichthon used her shape-shifting ability to sell her numerous times to make money to feed himself, but no amount of food was enough.
 Eventually, Erysichthon ate himself in hunger.
 Nothing of him remained the following morning.